PCvolt/Hisoutensoku-LabTool/README.md

 ### MISCELLANEOUS
 - **Skills reset** with a key customizable in the .ini, reset the levels and the skills you used to default.

+You can set the properties of the terminal to pop up at a fixed place and change its default size.

 ### SWRSTOYS
 You can find the series of SWRSToys mods here, written and compiled by the community: https://github.com/delthas/SWRSToys